frenck/spook/documentation/template_functions/fnmatch.md

 * - Character
   - Meaning
 * - `*`
-  - Matches everything (and multiple characters)
+  - Matches anything (one, zero or multiple characters)
 * - `?`
   - Matches any single character
 * - `[seq]`